 Second, the parts store where you are would dearly love to sell you a new battery.
 If you can keep your battery charged and running, the parts store loses money; if you require a new battery, they get to tear you apart and sell you the parts!

-If you don’t know what you’re searching for, it’s a really simple sell.
+If you don’t know what you’re searching for, it’s a really simple sale.
 Because even if you just need to charge the battery, the battery tester they employ will indicate that you need to replace it.
 When that occurs, you end up purchasing a battery that you don’t actually need, and the part store makes some money off of you.

-How You Get Accurate Results With Your Battery Tester
+How You Get Accurate Results

 The best tools available are only as good as the person utilizing them, just like everything else in life.
 For this reason, we wanted to take the time to list a few steps you should follow to ensure your battery tester produces reliable results.
 Here are a few frequent mistakes individuals make when checking the battery in their car.